ThePragmaticFuturist/gestault/instructions/step_06_chat_session_and_management.md

 # Step 6: Chat Session and Message Management API #

+We’re building a chat session API using FastAPI, where:

+*    Users can start chat sessions (like a conversation thread).

+*    Users can add messages to those sessions.

+*    The system saves those messages in a SQLite database.

+*    We can later retrieve or delete those sessions and messages.

+Imagine it like how chat works in ChatGPT, but simplified.

 Okay, let's create the API endpoints and database logic for managing chat sessions and their message history.
 We'll focus on storing the data correctly in our SQLite tables (`sessions` and `chat_messages`).

 [Reasoning behind the code](reasoning/r6.md)